kcoovi/bmi-calculator/README.md

 - Support for both metric (kg/cm) and imperial (lb/in) measurement systems.
 - Display BMI categories for quick interpretation.

-## Prerequisite for Linux and Windows
+## Prerequisites for Linux and Windows

 1. Ensure you have Python and git installed on your system.